wpmetabox/mb-rest-api/readme.txt

 == Changelog ==

+= 1.3.1 =
+* Removed fields that have no values from the response (divider, heading, etc.).

 = 1.3 =
 * Added fully support for terms and users.
 Both get and update meta values.